Welcome to today's edition of the Rush 24-7 podcast.

 Juju Chang is the correspondent reporting on this.

-Someone threw a book at the president but missed him.
+Someone threw a book at the president, but missed him.

 It's unclear who tossed it.

-Unscripted moment is how this is referred to.
+Unscripted moment is how this is referred.

-Unscripted moment.
+Unscripted moment?

-Somebody somebody versus the other ones which are scripted.
+Somebody, somebody versus the other ones, which are scripted?

-Everything else is scripted, including the book.
+Everything else is scripted, including this book.

 Nobody knows who threw it.

-Nobody knows what the book Obama never saw it.
+Nobody knows what the book is.

 As I said, his eyes were on the teleprompter.

-Now let's do a flashback.
+Now, let's do a flashback.

-Remember when this Iranian nutcase threw his shoe at Bush over there in Baghdad.
+Remember when this Iranian nutcase threw his shoe at Bush over there in Baghdad?

-A huge insult in this world.
+Huge insult in this world.

 Throwing a shoe is the greatest insult.